 - 187,573: the number of active cases at the Family Responsibility Office (FRO).

 - 1,500: the number of new cases the FRO gets each month.
-Although many cases are closed each month, new cases consistently exceed those that are closed.

 - 7,100: the number of cases where one parent lives outside Ontario, requiring the FRO to work with another jurisdiction to collect or make support payments.